Isak Karlsson

 Experience

-Software Engineer II · Amazon Web Services (AWS) Jan 2026 – present
+Software Development Engineer II · Amazon Web Services (AWS) Jan 2026 – present

 • Building an LLM-based autonomous institutional-knowledge agent that recovers knowledge lost to employee churn and turnover.
 It crawls internal infrastructure, pipelines, ETLs, code bases, and documentation systems (wiki, Quip, SharePoint) and aggregates them into a curated, continuously maintained knowledge base.